kiriaze/presto/readme.md

 ## Preface
+Presto is a local wordpress environment, run natively on osx.
+Runs off sqlite db for quick and easy development.

+## Installation
+1. Either copy or rename .env.example and update variables.
+1. Run `sh setup.sh`

+### Notes
-Look at `composer.json` before running `composer install` incase you'd rather not install the plugins I've recommended.
+- Look at `composer.json` before running `sh setup.sh` incase you'd rather not install the plugins I've recommended.
 This has only been tested on a mac environment.

-Take a look [here](https://gist.github.com/kiriaze/9fc0d101651326dac67c) for more information regarding other optional configurations or setup, if you'd rather use the built in osx php/apache/hosts etc.
+- Take a look [here](https://gist.github.com/kiriaze/9fc0d101651326dac67c) for more information regarding other optional configurations or setup, if you'd rather use the built in osx php/apache/hosts etc.

-By running the install script, sqlite is used and referenced for local development, however this isn't recommended for production environments, rather reference this [link](https://gist.github.com/kiriaze/9fc0d101651326dac67c) for a more production ready environment.
+- By running the install script, sqlite is used and referenced for local development, however this isn't recommended for production environments, rather reference this [link](https://gist.github.com/kiriaze/9fc0d101651326dac67c) for a more production ready environment.

-## Installation
-1. `composer install`
-2. Either copy or rename .env.example and update variables.
-3. `php -S localhost:8000 -t app/`

 ###### In regards to deployment
 For use with ServerPilot, you must clone the repo to the root of the app rather than within `public`, then delete public dir and symlink it to app. `ln -s app public`